Mental health in the Philippines: Spanish colonization

 The Spanish Empire began colonizing the Philippines in 1565, introducing Roman Catholicism and Western medicine.
 In the capital Manila in 1782, a religious order established Hospicio de San Jose, which provided the islands' first system of institutional care for mental illnesses and disabilities.
 Apart from Manileños, Hospicio de San Jose admitted patients from as far north as Ilocos region and as far south as Iloilo City.
 Most of those admitted were indios.
 The hospice also accommodated other marginalized groups, such as orphans and the elderly.

 During the Spanish colonial period, those who had mental health conditions were called dementes.
 Admitted patients were categorized into five types; the most common one, dementes, had no criminal records.
 Those who did were either demente presos, admitted due to aggressive behavior while incarcerated, or procesados, who were recently sentenced by a local judge for serious crimes like infanticide.
 Fugados were dementes who escaped confinement from the Hospicio and caught by authorities, whereas curados were considered sane enough to reintegrate into society.

 Reflecting indigenous beliefs, Catholics thought that demonic possessions were the root of mental disorders.
 The concept of locura o furor was pervasive in early modern Spain, and individuals struck with the so-called disease were taken to a church for exorcism.
 Despite the strong influence of Roman Catholicism, folk healers were still consulted to expel the demon.

+Contemporary period

+On March 2, 2004, Republic Act No. 9258 or the Guidance and Counseling Act of 2004 was approved.

+On March 16, 2009, Republic Act No. 10029 or the Philippine Psychology Act of 2009 was approved.

+On June 20, 2018, Republic Act No. 11036 or the Mental Health Act was approved.

+On December 6, 2024, Republic Act No. 12080 or the Basic Education Mental Health and Well-Being Promotions Act was approved.

+In June 30, 2026, the Civil Service Commission (CSC) issued a qualification standard (QS) for Schools Division Counselor, School Counselor, and School Counselor Association.